 We use pupil premium funding to provide additional classroom/online support to specific children across the school via TA/Teacher support.
 We also run 1:1 nurture sessions, drawing, and talking therapies, and English and Maths intervention packages to enable all of our children to make at least expected progress.
 Each child that is eligible for Pupil Premium has a Pupil Premium Support Plan in place to identify the spending against their individual needs.
 These are written in collaboration with the children's families and teachers.

-Please follow the link below to view our Pupil Premium Impact Statement
+Please follow the link at the top of this page to view our Pupil Premium Strategy Statement and review.

 Measuring the impact of Pupil Premium Grant Spending.

 The school will evaluate the impact of the funding through:

 - Evidence of Pupil progress (Tracking data and pupil progress meetings)

 - Pupil’s self-confidence and emotional development (Leuven scales of well-being/involvement)

 - The school’s tracking and monitoring systems

 - Progress against specific objectives on the individual PP Plans for each eligible child